d3fc/d3fc/site/src/components/layout/rectangles.md

 {{{rectangles-greedy-js}}}
 </script>

-NOTE: The rectangles layout component sets the `layout-width` and `layout-height` attributes of the generated child component containers, this allows the child component to use [flexbox layout](/components/layout/flexbox.html).
+NOTE: The rectangles layout component sets the `layout-width` and `layout-height` attributes of the generated child component containers, this allows the child component to use {{{ hyperlink 'flexbox.html' title='flexbox layout' }}}.

 The rectangles layout component can be used with different layout strategies which can, for example, ensure that rectangles do not overlap each other or all outside of the container.